jonlpersson/ed-latimore/site/_posts/2022-07-26-how-to-become-more-physically-attractive-to-women.md

 ## Fix your body language and posture

 Body language is one of the most consistent ways to communicate attractiveness to women.
-Men who maintain an upright posture and open body language denote personality traits like dominance, strength, and confidence.<sup><a class="footnote" rel="footnote" href="#fn:7">7</a></sup>
+Men who maintain an upright posture and open body language denote personality traits like dominance, strength, and confidence.<sup>[7](#fn:7){: .footnote rel="footnote"}</sup>

 Sitting up straight and standing with your shoulders back and your chin raised can make you feel more outgoing and charismatic.
 Your ability to maintain eye contact, a sense of humor, and a self-assured smile is an instant turn-on to women.